rickellis/Arch-Linux-Install-Guide/README.md

     $   EDITOR=nano visudo

-Find this line and uncomment:
+Find this line and un-comment it:

     $   %wheel ALL=(ALL) ALL